sjaehn/BWidgets/BWidgets/README.md

 * a `Label` to display the current path,
 * a "new folder" `SymbolButton`,
 * a `ListBox` with the (filtered) content of the current path,
-* a `LabelEdit` to display or edit the selected filename,
+* a `EditLabel` to display or edit the selected filename,
 * a `ComboBox` to select filename filter options,
 * a "Cancel" button, and
 * an "OK" / "Open" button,

 The ListBox fascilitates selection of files and the navigation through the file system.
-A selected file is also shown in the LabelEdit.
+A selected file is also shown in the EditLabel.

 Clicking on the new folder SymbolButton opens a dialog and the user is asked to enter a new folder name.
 The new folder is created within the